LassoSoft/LassoGuide/source/server/ubuntu-installation.rst

 Import the LassoSoft public key::

-   $> curl http://debianrepo.lassosoft.com/lassosoft-public.gpg.key | sudo apt-key add -
+   $> sudo apt-key adv --fetch-keys http://debianrepo.lassosoft.com/lassosoft-public.gpg.key

 To install Lasso Server via :command:`apt`, the LassoSoft apt repository must be configured on the server.
 Add the repository by running the following command::